$0 Germany Citizenship (Einbürgerung) Guide — Quick-Start Checklist

 FAQ

 Do I need a lawyer to file the Untätigkeitsklage?
 No. You can file the lawsuit yourself.
 The filing is a written petition submitted to the administrative court by post.
 A lawyer can draft a more polished petition, but the substantive content is straightforward and the legal basis (§ 75 VwGO) is settled law.
-Most applicants who file this petition without a lawyer get the same outcome as those who hire counsel — a decision from the authority before the case reaches a hearing.
+Self-filing does not change the statutory remedy; whether the authority decides before a hearing depends on the court and authority.

 What if the authority says they need more documents after I file?
 If the authority requests additional documents after you file the lawsuit, provide them promptly.
 If the request seems designed to reset the clock or is for documents you have already provided, note this in your correspondence with the court and in any future submissions.
 The court will assess whether the request is legitimate or delay tactics.